PRImA-Research-Lab/prima-aletheia-web/README.md

 - Tomcat or similar on server-side (we use 7)

 With GWT you code in Java.
 For browser-side, your code is compiled to JavaScript.

+There's more information on the prima-aletheia-web-emop GitHub project page.